mukunth-kart/Graph-Neural-Networks-and-Recommendation-Systems-SOC-2026/Week-5/Assignment/Assignments.md

 * **For Q2, Q3 (Numerical Check), & Q4 (Coding):**
   * put all your code into a single Jupyter Notebook (`Week4_GCNs.ipynb`).
-  * Make sure to **run all cells** before committing and pushing to GitHub so the graders can see your printed eigenvalues and your over-smoothing plot for Q4 without having to run the code locally.
+  * Make sure to **run all cells** before committing and pushing to GitHub so the graders can see your printed eigenvalues and your over-smoothing plot for Q4 without having to run the code locally.(if you dont understand dont mind we would run it / show all your results in the readme file in the form of ss)
   * share a public Google Colab link at the top of your `README.md`, but make sure the permissions are set to "Anyone with the link can view".